Format

 1. Show the signs to a friend.
 Retell our folktale using their sign language.

-2. Compare the relative size difference between our Sun, Earth, Moon.
+2. Compare the relative size difference between our Sun, Earth, Moon, and Jupiter.

 7. Recognize that each planet in our solar system has unique characteristics such as size, and distance from the sun.